davidmsibley/microservices-presentation/microservices.md

   * #### Smart Endpoints and Dumb pipes
     * Separate the Business Logic from the Message Routing
-    * Using Choreography or Orchestration
+    * Using a decoupled module for Choreography or Orchestration

   * #### Decentralized Governance
     * Favor internal open source model over formal guidance